Bariloche, Patagonia, Argentina

 - Using your hand to cover the mouth of the gourd, tip it over and shake out the powdered dust.
 Then be sure the yerba settles to one side of the gourd, leaving some empty space on the other side.

-- Pour a small amount of warm water down the empty part of the mate and let it sit for at least 1 minute.
+- Pour a small amount of warm water down the empty part of the mate and let it sit for at least one minute.
 This allows the yerba to bloom and prevents the leaves from getting sucked up the straw.

 - Place the bombilla in the mate at an angle with the filtered end heading down through the empty, wet part of the yerba and resting across on the bottom of the mate.